scala/docs.scala-lang/scala3/new-in-scala3.md

 - **Enumerations**.
 [Enums][enums] have been redesigned to blend well with case classes and form the new standard to express [algebraic data types][enums-adts].

+- **Opaque Types**.
+Hide implementation details behind [opaque type aliases][types-opaque] without paying for it in performance!
+Opaque types supersede value classes and allow you to set up an abstraction barrier without causing additional boxing overhead.

 - **Intersection and union types**.
 Basing the type system on new foundations led to the introduction of new type system features: instances of a [intersection types][types-intersection], like `A & B`, are instances of _both_ `A` and of `B`.
 Instances of [union types][types-union], like `A | B`, are instances of _either_ `A` or `B`.
 Both constructs allow programmers to flexibly express type constraints outside of the inheritance hierarchy.

 - **Dependent function types**.
 Scala 2 already allowed return types to depend on (value) arguments.
 In Scala 3 it is now possible to abstract over this pattern and express [dependent function types][types-dependent].
 In the type `type F = (e: Entry) => e.Key`  the result type _depends_ on the argument!